Ras Al Khaimah

 By air to RAK

-- Ras Al Khaimah International Airport - very few flights, most visitors and residents use Dubai International Airport
+- Ras Al Khaimah International Airport - very few flights, most visitors and residents use Dubai International Airport.

-By road to RAK
+Driving by road to RAK

 - Emirates Road (good) and the Al Ittihad Highway (slower) along the coast provide access from the other emirates.